MikeBishop/dns-alt-svc/draft-nygren-httpbis-httpssvc.md

 (such as from {{!AltSvcSNI=I-D.bishop-httpbis-sni-altsvc}}) would have provided some benefits to clients and servers not implementing ESNI, such as for specifying that "_wildcard.example.com" could be sent as an SNI value rather than the full name.
-There is nothing precluding HTTPSSVC from being used with an sni= parameter if one were to be defined, but it is not included here to reduce scope, complexity, and additional potential security and tracking risks.
+There is nothing precluding SVCB from being used with an sni= parameter if one were to be defined, but it is not included here to reduce scope, complexity, and additional potential security and tracking risks.